-ACS Award in Separations Science & Technology
+ACS Award In Separations Science & Technology

-One of the most important aspects of his work is making a positive impact on the world, Pawliszyn says.
-“In high school, I recognized that progress in science and particularly chemistry will fundamentally improve the quality of life,” he tells C&EN.
-As a result, he has made it a priority to focus on the practical aspects of SPME to make it as widely applicable as possible.
+Since then, Rogers has been “tremendously active in promoting ionic liquids and crystal engineering around the world,” says Allan S. Myerson, a professor of chemical engineering at Massachusetts Institute of Technology.
+Rogers has organized several technical meetings on ionic liquids and has served as founding editor-in-chief of the ACS journal Crystal Growth & Design for the past 10 years.

-When he is not developing highly automated and integrated instrumentation for isolating analytes from complex matrices, Pawliszyn enjoys traveling the world and exploring different cultures.
-A native of Poland, he enjoys hiking, bicycling, jogging, and playing soccer.
+In his free time, Rogers enjoys music and watching football games.
+Although he has given up playing tuba in the marching band, an activity he enjoyed for nearly 30 years, he still makes it to the University of Alabama football games to cheer on the crimson tide.

-Pawliszyn will present the award address before the Division of Analytical Chemistry.
+Rogers will present the award address before the Division of Industrial & Engineering Chemistry.

 Join the conversation